 This article appeared in SoFi's On the Money newsletter.
 Not getting it?
 Sign up here.

-Explore the data and our tips for tackling grocery inflation head on.
+Explore the data and our tips for keeping your grocery bills from getting out of hand.

-Take a quick inventory before you shop.
+• Make a habit of taking inventory before you shop.
 Check your fridge before shopping to avoid buying produce, meat, and other perishables you already have.

 Please understand that this information provided is general in nature and shouldn’t be construed as a recommendation or solicitation of any products offered by SoFi’s affiliates and subsidiaries.
 In addition, this information is by no means meant to provide investment or financial advice, nor is it intended to serve as the basis for any investment decision or recommendation to buy or sell any asset.
 Keep in mind that investing involves risk, and past performance of an asset never guarantees future results or returns.
 It’s important for investors to consider their specific financial needs, goals, and risk profile before making an investment decision.